MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMGlobalConditionFile.md

 ### -Path

-Specify the path to the specified  folder on client computers.
+Specifies the path to the specified  folder on client computers.
 You can specify system environment variables and the %USERPROFILE% environment variable in the path.

 ```yaml
 Type: String